Instagram Reacts To Kim Kardashian’s ‘Psalm West’ Baby Name And It’s Hilarious

 Kim and Kanye are parents to North, Saint, and Chicago.
 All three children follow the Kardashian-Jenner-adored trend of opting for unusual or offbeat names.
 Kylie Jenner has named her daughter Stormi.
 Khloe Kardashian went for True.

-Kim and Kanye appear to have gone down the Biblical route with their fourth baby name.
+Kim and Kanye appear to have gone down the biblical route with their fourth baby name.
 Instagram has yet to make its peace with the choice, though.